opennode/waldur-core/docs/guide/billing.rst

 NodeConductor can integrate with billing systems and expose typical features via REST API and admin interface.
 At the moment, only WHMCS_ is supported as a backend.

-- pushing chargeback information from the services for invoice generation
+- pushing chargeback information from the services for invoice generation (based on resource and license consumption)
 - getting invoice data from the backend (including generated PDFs)
 - getting pricelists for products configured in the billing system.